jeskodes/milestone-project-1-jesk/README.md

 - I made the whole cards into links, so that the user can click anywhere to be taken to the selected workshop.
 - This intiially caused issues with the cards expanding and contracting when hovered over.
-- I styled the button only and styled the actual whole card link to `text-decoration: none`.
+- I styled the button only and styled the actual whole card link to `text-decoration: none;`.
 This fixed this issue.
                                ```:hover {
                                   font-weight: bold;
                                   }